zebengberg/gaussian-integer-sieve/README.md

 ### Gaussian prime races in sectors
 Prime number races have been thoroughly studied beginning with observation of Chebyshev.
 Odd prime numbers fall into two disjoint camps: primes of the form 4k + 1, and primes of the form 4k + 3.
 Chebyshev noted that when counting the number of primes in these two camps up to some threshold x, the primes of the form 4k + 3 often seemed to lead the race.
 This phenomenon has been extensively quantified and generalized in the realm of the rational integers, and is known as *Chebyshev bias*.

 In the Gaussian integers, one analog of 4k + 1 and 4k + 3 primes is considering Gaussian primes by sector.
-In the 1910s, [Hecke proved](http://gdz.sub.uni-goettingen.de/dms/resolveppn/?PPN=GDZPPN002365162) that the angles associated to Gaussian primes are equidistributed.
+A [classical result](http://gdz.sub.uni-goettingen.de/dms/resolveppn/?PPN=GDZPPN002365162) of Hecke is that the angles determined by Gaussian primes are equidistributed.
 In other words, given two sectors in the complex plane with equal central angles, Hecke proved that both sectors have the same asymptotic number of primes as the radius of those two sectors grows large.
-Just as Chebyshev raced the primes in the residue classes 4k + 1 and 4k + 3, one can race Gaussian primes in two sectors with equal central angle.
+Just as Chebyshev raced the primes in the residue classes 4k + 1 and 4k + 3, one can hold a *fair race* among Gaussian primes in two sectors with equal central angle.

 The `SectorSieve` class performs sieving in a specified sector in the complex plane.
 This can be used to generate data and observe Chebyshev biases in Gaussian prime races.